 The abuse allegedly occurred in public during studio sessions, on video sets, and at house parties gatherings where their friends attended; a relatable tale of Dre’s temper and aggressive assault encounter also noted by hip hop journalist, Dee Barnes.

 ” I’m Watching Myself, When I Watched Them Portray Me And Dr. Dre And It Touched Me In A Different Way.
 It Was A Very Eye-Opening Experience.
 I Didn’t See It That Way [at the time].
 I Thought It Was Just Normal For Me ” – Michel’le

 As Dr.Dre’s career bloomed, Michele was hitting rock bottom but Dre still had extreme influence and power over Michel’le and signed the two over to Suge Knight’s death row records.
 After six years, and child with Dre, Michel’le went off to rehab – with a full expense paid by SK, and recovered from her addiction.

-Sadly, Michele’le suffered physical abuse from Suge.
-As shown in one gruesome scene where the death row CEO dislodges her jaw following a verbal dispute.
-Suge had bore witness to Michel’le’s abuse with Dre, so the initial empathy he’d given her was part of his plot to ‘be with her and payback Dre’.
-The abuse allegedly stopped once she became pregnant with his child but Suge continued to play on Michel’le’s vulnerability.
+Sadly, Michele’le also suffered physical abuse from Suge Knight.
+As shown in one gruesome scene, the death row CEO dislodges her jaw following a verbal dispute.
+Suge had bore witness to Michel’le’s abuse with Dre, so the initial empathy he’d given her was part of his plot to ‘be with her and a macho payback to Dre’.
+The abuse allegedly stopped once she became pregnant with his child, but Suge continued to play on Michel’le’s vulnerability.

 The singer was threatened to marry Suge in jail and was paid 30k a month to run death row records while he completed his five year jail sentence.
 Michel’le was restricted from seeing family members.
 It was not until the ‘demise of death row’, when Michel’le learned through the courts that her five year marriage to Suge [1996-2001] was NOT legally binding as Suge was still legally married to his first wife the entire time.